 In the past, there are many literature references to good snorkeling in the moat surrounding Fort Jefferson where snorkelers were encountering octopus and yellow stingrays.
 However, snorkeling is now prohibited in the moat, perhaps due to the resident crocodile now patrolling Garden Key.

 While at Dry Tortugas, check in to getting over to Loggerhead Key, which is 3 miles to the east, where there is excellent snorkeling off the old Windjammer wreck.
+The Visitor Center at Fort Jefferson has a laminated dive map of the wreck available.
+Some of the wreck is just above water still and it goes down to about 20 feet deep.
+The best time for snorkeling is at high tide for optimal clarity.
+And, off the north side of Loggerhead Key, there is another snorkeling spot known as Little Africa that is habitat for plentiful juvenile fish.
 For overnight campers on Garden Key, they are permitted to bring a sea kayak which can be used on very calm days to head over to Loggerhead Key.

 Also, just to the southwest of Garden Key, there is some good snorkeling in the waters surrounding Bird Key, which is also accessible by sea kayak.